 The Midstream segment earns substantially all of its revenues by charging fees for gathering, compressing and processing natural gas and fractionating NGLs; gathering, terminaling, loading and transporting crude oil and NGLs; storing and terminaling propane; and gathering and disposing produced water.
-Effective January 1, 2014, certain subsidiaries of Hess Midstream entered into (i) gas gathering, (ii) crude oil gathering, (iii) gas processing and fractionation, (iv) storage services and (v) terminaling and export services commercial agreements with certain subsidiaries of Hess, each generally with an initial ten-year term which could be extended for an additional ten-year term at the unilateral right of the Hess Midstream subsidiaries.
-The Hess Midstream subsidiaries exercised their right to extend the terms of each of these commercial agreements for the secondary term effective January 1, 2024 through December 31, 2033.
+Effective January 1, 2014, certain subsidiaries of Hess Midstream entered into (i) gas gathering, (ii) crude oil gathering, (iii) gas processing and fractionation, (iv) storage services and (v) terminaling and export services commercial agreements with certain subsidiaries of Hess Midstream subsidiaries of Hess Midstream subsidiaries exercised their right to extend the terms of each of these commercial agreements for the secondary term effective January 1, 2024 through December 31, 2033.
 Effective January 1, 2019, a subsidiary of Hess Midstream entered into water gathering and disposal services agreements with a subsidiary of Hess.
 These agreements also provide Hess Midstream the capacity to provide concurrent use of these services directly to third parties.